-B. Schedule of Instructional Time
+A. Schedule of Instructional Time

-The District has received incentive funding for increasing instructional time as provided by the Incentives for Longer Instructional Day and Longer Instructional Year.
-This schedule presents information on the amount of instructional time offered by the District and whether the District complied with the provisions of Education Code Sections 46200 through 46206.
+This schedule presents information on the amount of instructional time/days offered by the District and whether the District complied with the provisions of Education Code Sections 46200 through 46206.

-C. Schedule of Charter Schools
+B. Schedule of Charter Schools